How to get your boat ready for summer

 - Make sure your boat is insured.
 You can add a watercraft endorsement to your home insurance policy to cover damage to your boat (while you’re using it or while it’s docked) and to cover liability claims that result from the use of your boat.
 However, it’s important to note that a watercraft endorsement generally only applies to smaller, recreational boats — larger models and boats with higher horsepower or modifications may require separate policies.

 If you don’t have a watercraft endorsement or separate insurance coverage for your boat, reach out to your broker before taking your boat out this summer.
 Your broker can help you get the coverage you need to protect yourself and your boat while you’re out on the water.

 Questions about insurance coverage for your seasonal products?
-From seasonal properties and watercraft to RVs, ATVs and snowmobiles – we have your covered.
+From seasonal properties and watercraft to RVs, ATVs, and snowmobiles – we have you covered.
 Connect with your local broker to chat about the Recreational Insurance solutions best fit for you!